The Circular Staircase: The Bat

 The Circular Staircases most notable adaptation was as the 1920 stage play The Bat.
 Rinehart started working on the play in 1917 with Avery Hopwood; they made a number of alterations to the source to prepare it for the stage.
 They renamed characters, changed plot elements, and most significantly, added the titular villain, who disguises his identity under a frightening bat costume until the play's denouement.
 The Bat opened on August 23, 1920 at Broadway's Morosco Theatre.
 It was an immediate success with both audiences and critics.
 It ran for 878 performances in New York, and six additional companies took the show to other cities, in addition to a later London production and numerous individual performances.
 The play was extremely lucrative for Rinehart and her husband Stan, who had invested much of their wealth into it.

 Rinehart later denied that The Bat was connected to The Circular Staircase after the works' similarities led to legal troubles over film rights.
 In 1920, Rineheart bought back The Circular Staircase rights from Selig Polyscope, and hoped to license The Bat for a film.
 However, Selig re-released the 1915 Circular Staircase under the title The Bat.
 Rinehart tried to file suit to keep Selig from using the title.
 The Bat led to several adaptations of its own.
 In 1926, Rinehart licensed a novelization of The Bat, published under her name but ghostwritten by Stephen Vincent Benét, partly to distance The Bat from The Circular Staircase.
-It was filmed three times: as the 1926 silent film The Bat, as the 1930 talking film The Bat Whispers, and as the 1959 horror picture The Bat.
+It was filmed three times: as the 1926 silent film The Bat, as the 1930 talking film The Bat Whispers, and as the 1959 horror picture The Bat.Thompson, Nathaniel (2016) "The Bat (1959)". tcm.com.
+The Bat Whispers inspired Bob Kane to create the heroic comics character Batman.